-At the end of this particularly busy summer (launching a travel blog, it turns out, is quite an endeavour!)
-I was ready for a little rest and relaxation.
+At the end of a particularly busy summer, I was ready for a little rest and relaxation.
 Not wanting to travel too far from my home in Montreal, I began researching things to do in Quebec City, and off I went, (uncomplaining) boyfriend in tow.

 Our trip began with the calming movements of the train from Montreal to Quebec City, out of whose windows the beautiful vistas passed, but with our noses deep in a crossword, we were oblivious.
 Contemplating one of the answers, I looked up and gaped at a gorgeous orange sunset over the river (Mental note: train views are pretty – remember to look up more often.)

 Our first stop, Le Monastère des Augustines should have been easy to find, only a 10-minute walk from the Gare du Palais.
 Travelling with my boyfriend was a bonus, since we arrived into the city at night and my sense of direction may need a little… improvement.
 The building is huge, but the entrance is tucked away down an unassuming street.
 We peeked into a small break in the stone wall that lined the road and were taken aback by the magnificence of the converted monastery.